 Birdwatching in Italy: Discovering the Ancient Tuscia!

-The area between the provinces of Rome and Viterbo holds environments of extraordinary value, both from a landscape and conservation point of view.
-It is here that during the year more than 100 bird species find refuge, using coastal wetlands, rural ecosystems and mountain massifs as a nesting, wintering or stopover site during migration.
+Enjoy our wonderful Birding in Tuscia Tour!
+Ancient Tuscia, the area between the provinces of Rome and Viterbo, holds environments of extraordinary value, both from a landscape and wildlife conservation point of view.
+Tuscia is a great place for birdwatching: during the year more than 100 bird species found here refuge, using coastal wetlands, rural ecosystems and mountain massifs as a nesting, wintering or stopover site during migration.

 Among the many species that we are going to observe, two prominent species closely related to anthropic constructions, the lesser kestrel (Falco naumanni), a falcon that nests inside the structure where we will spend the night, the B&B Naumanni, a place surrounded by nature from which you can take breathtaking shots, and the European roller (Coracias garrulus), one of the most colourful representatives of the European birdlife.